RLGen/LakeBench/join&union/InfoGather/info.md

 ## 🐳 Getting Started

-This is an example of how to set up deepjoin locally.
+This is an example of how to set up infogather locally.
 To get a local copy up, running follow these simple example steps.

 ### Prerequisites